Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Trust compounds.
 Algorithms don't.

-2. They Cannot Sell Authentically
+They Cannot Sell Authentically

-AI can match "wants management role" to "management role available."
+Jack can match "wants management role" to "management role available."

-3. They Cannot Exercise Contextual Judgment
+They Cannot Exercise Contextual Judgement

 The candidate with two short stints on their CV: job-hopper or someone who had the courage to leave bad situations twice?